robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 	* Add a filter by clicking in the **Add filter** box and scrolling down to **Product Name**, and paste in the word `GuardDuty`.

 	* Use your browser's find function **Control-F** and paste in the `<Instance ID>` you copied earlier (from the principal ID you gathered in the GuardDuty finding).

+    * Now copy the <a href="https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html" target="_blank">Amazon Resource Name (ARN)</a> from the **Resource ID** for the first match.
+I will look something like this `arn:aws:ec2:us-west-2:166199753942:instance/i-0efc5172a5d7ecc6b`

+    * Add one more filter by clicking the **Add filter** box again and selecting **Resource ID** and paste in the ARN from the previous step

 	!!! question "What GuardDuty findings do you see related to this instance ID?"